aphp/dsfaker/docs/index.rst

 - Random (unique or not) subsets of data from existing provided dataset
 - Random (unique or not) pick-up of data from existing provided dataset

-To generate such data, you can specify :ref:`the distribution you want amongst the ones provided by numpy.random <dsfaker-distributions>`.
+To generate such data, you can specify the distribution you want amongst the ones provided by numpy.random.
 Or you can also implement your own distribution to generate data.